florianwachs/AspNetWebservicesCourse/README.md

 ## Hi There

 This repository contains source code for the **Web Services with .NET** course.
 It's used during the presentation so that the students can follow along more easily.

-I try to always deliver up-to-date content during the course.
-The .NET (Core) World moves fast!

-You can find older course material inside the archive folder.

 I'm looking forward to show you what .NET and Web Services are capable of.

-I can't wait to learn new stuff together!
+**I can't wait to learn new stuff together!**

 > Content is currently in German, but I hope to translate the course in the future